Louiefigz/recipe_maker2/README.md

 Explain why the changes are worth adding
 If not sure if I'll accept feature, start by creating an issue.

+##Current Branches
+There are two important branches associated with this repository.
+The Master and rollback_commit2.

+1. The master branch uses $http calls to Rails, use of service, custom routes to make the code more easily read.
+It is still under development.
+2. rollback_commit2 branch uses $resource to make calls to the backend.
+This branch has been deployed onto Heroku.
+You may view the app here - https://angular-recipe-maker.herokuapp.com/#/recipes

 ##License